Drysdale

 Drysdale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified thirteen projects likely to impact this region.
-Notable projects include Belgrove Estate, Duke 3222, Drysdale Sporting Precinct Stage 2, and Drysdale Bypass Road Project.
-The following list details those most relevant.
+AreaSearch has identified 13 projects that could impact the area.
+Notable ones include Belgrove Estate, Duke 3222, Drysdale Sporting Precinct Stage 2, and Drysdale Bypass Road Project.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.